The 8 Best Networking Books of 2019

 Networking is important on many levels when it comes to growing your business.
 Connecting with the right people can lead to referrals, getting priceless advice, raising your profile and gaining confidence.
 Becoming skilled at making those connections can be a game changer.
 Not to mention, knowing your weaknesses and learn how to overcome them.
-To help you become more even marketable and brush up on your hobnob skills, we made a list of the best networking books to buy today.
+To help you become more even marketable and brush up on your hobnob skills, we made a list of the best networking and career books to buy today.

 This book is an all-time classic for a reason: Dale Carnegie is empathetic, funny, practical and sobering, all in one book.
 The title makes it sound like something a sociopath might love, but once you have opened the book, you will soon realize it’s anything but.
 Carnegie’s advice is based on becoming the type of genuine person that others want to be around — because they add value to other people’s lives.
 His advice includes things that seem obvious, such as, “Talk to someone about themselves and they will listen for hours,” but once you have read the book you will start acting like someone who has purchased a new car: You will start seeing the things he describes everywhere you look.
 If you want to become a better friend, mentor, family member, co-worker or boss, this is a quick read you should add to your bookshelf.